TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 -> /manager -> It is the default Apache Tomcat path with the login panel, but we dont have credentials, so we continue enumerating.

--> /Monitoring -> It looks very interesting so proceed to list it:
+-> /Monitoring -> It looks very interesting so proceed to list it redirect us to the next path -> /Monitoring/example/Welcome.action:

 <br />